Paychex Flex time tracking for field crews

 - Enter your Paychex Client ID and the Pay Component names in the per-company Paychex settings so they match your Paychex Flex Pay Items.

 - Give each worker their payroll ID on the Team page.
-That ID is the Worker ID Clox writes, and it is how Paychex matches the person.
+That ID is the Worker ID Clox writes, and it's how Paychex matches the person.

 You can see what it costs on the pricing page, or start the free trial and set up Paychex today.